Gel Polishes are one of the easiest ways to DIY create amazing manicures at home that are long-lasting and very durable.

 Recommended LED UV Nail Lamp

-I highly recommend getting a high wattage gel nail lamp.
-The one that I use is a 64 Watt Pro Nail Lamp, it is a bit expensive but its one of the best on the Market.
+I highly recommend getting a high-wattage gel nail lamp.
+The one that I use is an Anself 64 Watt Pro Nail Lamp, it is a bit expensive but it’s one of the best on the market.

 3- Type of Nail Lamp Used